Home - Vegetables - 2-Minute Blanched Broccolini with Lemon

 Image of broccolini in a wire mesh colander getting rinsed in a stainless steel sink.

-It tastes delicious all on its own served as a side dish, added to stir-fries, pasta dishes or as a pizza topping.
+As a matter of fact, I find that boiling broccolini and THEN roasting it or making sautéed broccolini is the key to get a perfectly cooked result.
+It tastes delicious all on its own served as a side dish, added to stir-fries, bow-tie pasta with sausage, or as a pizza topping.

 Prepping broccolini for cooking:

-To get around that issue, simply slice the stems/stalks into smaller sections so they’ll be ready at the same time.
+• To get around that issue, simply slice the stems/stalks into smaller sections so they’ll cook evenly at the same time.

 • Crushed or finely chopped garlic